ymdatta/SimplyClip/CONTRIBUTING.md

 ### Where to Report

-You can report the issues by contacting us on our email ids.
+You can report the issues by contacting us on adityajadhav537@gmail.com.

--amengan@ncsu.edu

--nkotche@ncsu.edu

--nnlodha@ncsu.edu

--schidar@ncsu.edu

--ugnanas@ncsu.edu

 ### Look For an Existing Issue